wp-plugins/simple-links/readme.txt

 You must have the option checked to use the built in CSS (in the widget) to be able to edit the css file in this way.
 The Others will work always.

-= Does this support multiple instances? =

-Yes.

 = Does the menu change for each page you are on? =